AlexanderOllman/PodManager/README.md

 ## Getting Started

-1. Upload the Helm chart (.tgz file) through the 'Import Framework' workflow
+1. Upload the Helm chart (.tgz file) through the 'Import Framework' workflow.
+Use the included icon, and it is recommended to declare the namespace as 'pod-manager'.
 2. If deploying inside an HPE network:
    - Set the proxy to "enable" in the values.yaml configuration file
 3. In the application: